bluesea0125/BlockChain/BreakUp/README.md

   - Turing-Complete
   - Control Machines WITHOUT HUMAN INTERVENTION
   - Control Human Not by Human, by ALGORITHM
+  - Crytocurreny is not the blockchain's end.
+It's just the start.
+Don't just take it as digital money.
+It brings a great possiblility.
+Remember human society is controlled by currency.
+It will open new era when everything will be algorithmic-controlled.
   - Mass Win, People Win Could be MisBelief in the future.
 ### Block Competition
   - When Several Blocks Mined At the Same Time, Which One Wins?